HandsOnDataViz/book/docs/HandsOnDataViz.md

 TODO: write simple tutorial for Google Forms and explain how to share the spreadsheet; also mention other web form services

+TODO: Consider adding Relational Database section, and demonstrate with free AirTable

+**Summary**

+TODO: write summary

+Also refer to more additional spreadsheet skills elsewhere in the book.
+[Chapter 4: Clean Up Messy Data](clean.html) shows how to find and replace, split data into columns, and combine columns of data.
+[Chapter
+11: Transform Your Map Data](transform.html) shows how to geocode addresses, pivoting address points into polygons, and normalize data.

 <!--chapter:end:02-spreadsheet.Rmd-->